-Minor adjustments to a strategic plan can be made in advance of the 3-year revision cycle.
-Adjustments may include changes to the general goals or objectives, the means and strategies used to achieve the goals, the key external factors, or the program evaluations schedule.
-Modifications may reflect altered circumstances or evaluations of program performance.
-Interim adjustments are selective and do not produce widespread changes in a plan.
+You may make minor adjustments to a strategic plan in advance of the three-year revision cycle.
+Adjustments can include changes to the general goals or objectives, the means and strategies used to achieve the goals, the key external factors, or the program evaluation schedule.
+Modifications may reflect altered

-All interim adjustments should be included with the annual performance plan (the annual plan) as a separate, easily found section.
-Through this annual plan section, the minor adjustments are identified and described to Congress and the public.
+Append an interim adjustment to your annual performance plan (the annual plan) as a separate, easily found section.
+This annual plan section identifies and describes your minor adjustments to both Congress and the public.
 Only the adjustments are presented, not the entire strategic plan.
-Either a final annual plan or a revised final annual plan may be used.(see subsection 220.6(d)).
+Either a final annual plan or a revised final annual plan may be used (see subsection 220.6(d)).

-Consultation with Congress, or potentially interested or affected parties, is not required for interim adjustments.
+You need not consult with Congress, or conduct outreach to potentially interested or affected parties when preparing interim adjustments.
 Adjustments do not require a formal transmittal (see section 210.13).
-Agencies should distribute, or otherwise make publicly available, the interim adjustments so readers can reference or review the most current strategic plan content.
+You should distribute, or otherwise make publicly available, the interim adjustments so readers can reference or review the most current strategic plan content.

-Significant changes to a strategic plan should be made using the more extensive update process, even if this accelerates the required three-year update/revision cycle.
+Significant changes to your strategic plan are made using the more extensive update process, even if this accelerates the three-year revision cycle.
 Consultation requirements apply in these instances.(see section 210.12).
-Interim adjustments do not alter the 3-year update/revision cycle for strategic plans.
+Interim adjustments do not alter the three-year revision cycle for strategic plans.